History of the Jews in Brody: Rabbi Shlomo Kluger, the Maggid of Brody

 Other famous rabbi associated with Brody was maggid (the preacher) Shlomo Kluger.
 Rabbi Kluger (1789–1869) was known as the Preacher or Maggid of Brody, and by his acronym Maharshak.
 He served for fifty years in the Rabbinate of Brody, and was the author of some 174 known books.
-He was a fierce defender of Judaic traditionalism against the onslaught of the modernistic "Enlightenment" ideology.
+He was a fierce defender of Judaic traditionalism against the onslaught of Age of Enlightenment ideology.
 His Hokhmat Shlomo (wisdom of Solomon if translated from Hebrew, compare 1 Kings 5:10, 14) vividly presents his great erudition in Torah and spiritual subjects, as he compares the views of different authorities and seeks to resolve apparent contradictions between them.

 Nahum Gelber reports a story how Maggid Kluger attempted to leave Brody having accepted the invitation of Berezhany community and by an unlucky providence was forced to return to Brody.
 In 1843, Rabbi Kluger left his community in Brody and accepted the invitation of the community Berezhany community who, in 1845, elected him the supreme judicial authority.
 Despite the pleas of the Brody community leaders, the Magid left Brody and moved to Berezhany.
 In the winter of 1845, a delegation from Brody arrived in Berezhany and took him back to their town.
 In Berezhany he was received with great honor, especially by Rabbi Arie Leibush Natanson, father of the Lviv rabbi, Rabbi Joseph Saul Nathanson, who had served as a Rain Berezhany prior to his appointment as a Rabbi in Lviv.
 A few days after his first sermon in Berezhany, the Magid caught typhus.
 He was sick for many years, and through this understood that he should not had left Brody.
 He vowed to leave Berezhany and return to Brody as soon as his health improved, and no pleading on behalf of Berezhany messengers changed his mind.
 He resided in Brody as a private person, refraining from intruding into the activities of Brody's new Teacher of Justice.
 His admirers, and especially Rabbi Joseph Natanson, supported him for the rest of his life.